 I am broadly interested in issues of nonviolent resistance, conflict, and political violence; particularly how violence affects civilians and in turn how civilians impact the broader processes within conflict.
-I use a variety of qualitative and quantitative methods in my research, including in-depth qualitative interviews, archival and survey research, statistical analysis, network approaches and computerized text scraping and analytics.
+I use a variety of qualitative and quantitative methods in my research, with a focus on "big data" and "text-as-data", as well as in-depth qualitative interviews, archival and survey research, statistical analysis, network approaches and online ethnography.
 I have conducting research on militant and terrorist groups, peacekeeping and peace agreements, child soldiers, and non-combatants in conflict zones.

 Publications and Commentary in Peer Reviewed Journals:

 Eastin, Joshua C. and Emily K. Gade.
 “Beheading the Hydra: Counterinsurgent Violence and Insurgent Attacks in Iraq.”
 Terrorism and Political Violence.
 Forthcoming 2016.
 See Data for replication files.